rahmanda/tailwindscss/README.md

 ## Documentation

-Head to [the original website](https://tailwindcss.com) for more guideline about utilities.
+Head over to [the original website](https://tailwindcss.com) for more guideline about utilities.
 Of course, some sections like installation are not applicable for this library.

 ## Limitation